kristoffer-dyrkorn/kristoffer-dyrkorn.github.io/cube/README.md

 The first surface, ie the front of the cube, is defined by the vertices (0, 1, 2, 3).
 The next surface is defined by the vertices (0, 3, 7, 4).
 We follow the convention that vertex numbers form a counter-clockwise sequence when the surface is facing us.

 We will now make the cube rotate.
-We do this by rotating the vertices around 2 axes - the z-axis and the y-axis.
-We keep the original, un-rotated vertices as they are in the original `points` array, and store the new, rotated vertices in a separate array.
-When we draw the cube we read out the rotated coordinates.
-Each time we draw the cube we first increase the rotation angles a little bit, then perform the rotation, and then draw.
-By increasing the angles for each redraw we make the cube animate.
-Note that the definition of the faces themselves (4 and 4 points in sequence) remains unchanged.
+We choose to do this by rotating each vertex around 2 axes - the z-axis and the y-axis.
+We keep the original, un-rotated vertices in the `points` array, and store new, rotated vertices in a separate array.
+When drawing the cube we use the rotated coordinates as input.
+And, each time we draw the cube we first increase the rotation angles a little bit, and then perform the rotation, and then draw.
+This makes the cube spin on the screen.
+Note that the surface definitions in the `faces` array remain unchanged.

-Here is the rotation code we will use to calculate the new, rotated vertices.
-We will not go into detail on the formulas here.
-The implementation looks like this:
+Here is the code for rotation of vertices.
+We will not go into detail about the formulas - but the implementation looks like this:

 ```
 // the rotated vertices are stored here